jamesdolezal/biscuit/README.md

-# BISCUT
+# BISCUIT
-Bayesian Inference of Slide-level Confidence via Uncertainty Thresholding
+Bayesian Inference of Slide-level Confidence via Uncertainty Index Thresholding

 # Requirements
 - Tensorflow 2.7 [see https://tensorflow.org for installation and requirements]